wp-plugins/easy-testimonials/readme.txt

 = Outputting a Testimonial Slider =
 * Easy Testimonials Supports Cycle2!
 To output a sliding widget, use this shortcode: [testimonials_cycle].
-* The same properties as the list of testominials, such as Showing the Title and controlling the Count, also apply.
+* The same properties as the list of testimonials, such as Showing the Title and controlling the Count, also apply.
 * To change the timer, use the attribute 'timer', which defaults to 2000 (2 seconds.)
 For example: [testimonials_cycle timer="4000"]
 * To change the transition to a horizontal scroll, use the attribute 'transition="scrollHorz"'.
 For example: [testimonials_cycle transition="scrollHorz"]